 1) Keep that positive friend: those friends are simply invaluable and we all need at least one of them in the city or area we live in.
 The feeling they leave when you spent time with them is like life found its way back to you in its most beautiful and intense way.
 You feel good, optimistic and in a ‘I can do it’ mood.
 You also feel great with them because they don’t judge you for feeling low.
 They know exactly how to lift you up without forcing you to anything.
 They are the true diamonds in this world!

 2) Don’t go to previews by yourself: I think when you go alone and you find yourself surrounded by all these art student cliques and gallery group people it costs you an extra effort to get out of that comfort zone and connect with strangers.

 3) Go later than everyone else to previews: because the fun starts after everybody had his/her first drink, admired the artwork, said “great work” to the artist, and finally turned his/her attention to world gossip and self-curation.

 4) You meet new people who you can meet later again, therefore, expand your network: you can flirt at previews, you can ask provocative questions or (that’s what I love in particular) you can interview people and learn a lot through them whilst making new connections.

-Surprisingly, the artist who was shown downstairs at the gallery, who was not the main attraction made me feel the most exciting.
+Surprisingly, the artist who was shown downstairs at the gallery, who was not the main attraction made me feel the most excited.
 These colours and the texture!
 I thought wow, what a ‘waste’ of colour.
 Fascinating!
 I’ve never seen someone painting like Yann Houri.
 I was very impressed and surprised by the pieces of this not even 30 years old Parisian artist.
-(PS: Can we meet when I’m in Paris please :-)?)
-Looking at this paintings in that room downstairs made me feel alive and gave me piece of carefreeness.
+PS: Can we meet when I’m in Paris please :-)?
+Looking at the paintings in that room downstairs made me feel alive and carefree.
 That’s exactly what I needed.
 Thank you!